jkingsman/AO3-LaTeX-Novelizer/README.md

 If you want to customize the size and format for binding, you can find those settings in `options.sty`.

-Please pay attention to compilation warnings; as-is, you'll likely need some manual character shimming for anything non-ASCII.
+Please pay attention to compilation warnings; as-is, you'll likely need some manual character shimming for anything non-ASCII in PDFTeX.
 You may want to use XeLaTeX for better Unicode compatibility.

 ## Experimental Flags
 You may set these experimental environment variables.